 TidalHealth Endocrinology provides patients with easy access to a team of diabetes specialists, support services and resources including certified diabetes support groups.
-The Center, located at the TidalHealth Mears Campus in Seaford, Delaware, offers convenient parking and access to additional testing services all in the same location.
+The Center, located at the TidalHealth Mears Campus in Seaford, Del., offers convenient parking and access to additional testing services all in the same location.

 For more information or to schedule an appointment at TidalHealth Endocrinology, call 302-990-3300.